awhite/cs-ssh-setup/README.md

 ```bash
 /Users/username/.ssh/cs_key
 ```
-4. Press `Enter` at the remaining prompts.

 #### If you're on Linux / Bash on Ubuntu on Windows
 3. At the prompt, enter the text below, substituting your Mac username in for `username`:
 ```bash
 /home/username/.ssh/cs_key
 ```
-4. Press `Enter` at the remaining prompts.

 #### If you're using Git Bash
 3. At the prompt, enter the text below, substituting your Mac username in for `username`:
 ```bash
 /c/Users/username/.ssh/cs_key
 ```

+---

 4. Press `Enter` at the remaining prompts.

----
 ### Set up SSH configuration file
 1. Create or edit the SSH configuration file at `~/.ssh/config`.
 Add an entry containing the following:
 ```bash